Update Oct. 27, 2019: The Unity landscape has changed since the initial post. I’ve revised a lot of the original post to reflect this.

 Turns out, I was very naive.
 It’s hard and very time consuming.
 I apologize to all the devs I’ve silently complained about.
 It’s not impossible of course, but it requires developing your entire game around the concept.
 I’ve probably spent more time trying to make my game moddable than developing the gameplay.
 It literally would be SO MUCH EASIER to not make a moddable game, especially in the Unity engine which is designed to make heavy use of the inspector.
 But in designing around the idea of mods, I’ve learned quite a lot about development and the Unity engine.

 There are many companies who’ve created moddable games successfully with Unity, like Kerbal Space Program and Cities: Skylines.
 From what I understand, they created proprietary tools or scripts for mod creation.
-As a lone budding indie developer, I currently don’t have the expertise and technical know-how to create modding tools.
-I just want to create a moddable game without too much fuss.
-Well, to do so does require a lot of fuss!
+As a lone budding indie developer, I currently don’t have the expertise and technical know-how to create extensive modding tools.

-What follows is my journey of trying different avenues of making a moddable Unity game, and the solutions I’m sticking with after much trial and error.
+What follows is my current understanding of making a moddable Unity game, and the solutions I’m sticking with after much trial and error.
 This is a general overview, and won’t go much into code examples, as there are many tutorials on the internet for that.

-After much Unity Asset store browsing and shopping, as well as testing, I decided to settle on using JSON files.
-Is it the best format?
-That depends on your needs and workflow.
-You may find one of the other solutions above (or one not mentioned) better for you.
+After much Unity Asset store browsing and shopping, as well as testing, I personally settled on using JSON files, as .
 After reading countless XML vs JSON articles on the web, I settled on JSON for 4 reasons.

 - It has a concise, simple, human readable format that should prove easy for users to modify, especially if it’s output in pretty format.